ManimCommunity/manim/docs/source/tutorials/a_deeper_look.rst

 Finally, by default manim will output .mp4 files.
 If you want your animations in .gif format instead, use the ``-i`` flag.
-The output files will be in the same folder as the .mp4 files, and with the same name, but different file extension.
+The output files will be in the same folder as the .mp4 files, and with the same name, but a different file extension.

-This was a quick review of some of the most frequent command line flags.
+This was a quick review of some of the most frequent command-line flags.
 For a thorough review of all flags available, see :doc:`configuration`.